dkudrow/BlacKnight/doc/install.rst

 Puppet is a configuration management tool for bootstrapping deployments from a user-specified manifest.
 Familiarity with puppet is not necessary (you can simply follow the instructions below) but will be helpful for trouble-shooting and required for contributing.

-.. topic:: Install Puppet on all hosts
+.. admonition:: Install Puppet on all hosts

+    #.
+Run the following commands in a root shell:

     .. code-block:: shell

-        # execute the following commands as root
         $ yum install puppet
         $ puppet module install computology-packagecloud